 Our favourite Cornish beaches

-John and Lynn are always on hand and happy to suggest weather orientated ideas for things to do, in particular circular walks including a good pub for lunch.
+Mike and Donna are always on hand and happy to suggest weather orientated ideas for things to do, in particular circular walks including a good pub for lunch.
 Most of our suggested walks can be started and finished from the site itself or only involve a short drive to the start.

 Classed as a relatively safe swimming cove, overlooking Gerrans Bay.
 There are good facilities including a large car park by the beach with disabled access, toilets, and a great beach cafe.
 The cafe also has many music and other events on during high season in an evening with great food and campfires!
 Lots of great SWCP walks to be enjoyed taking in this dog friendly beach.